Tina Marrero

 Tina Marrero, sometimes T for short, is a fictional character on the FX Network television series The Bear.
-Created by Christopher Storer and played by Liza Colón-Zayas since the show's premiere in 2022, Tina works as a cook at the Berzatto family restaurant in the River North neighborhood of Chicago.
-Liza Colón-Zayas won an Emmy Award for her portrayal of Tina, a working mom whose interest in the culinary arts develops in tandem with her emotional relationship with chefs Carmy Berzatto and Sydney Adamu.
+Created by Christopher Storer and played by Liza Colón-Zayas, Tina works as a cook at the Berzatto family restaurant in the River North neighborhood of Chicago.
+For her performance, Colón-Zayas won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series.

+Casting

+The role of Tina was originally written in the pilot as a man and they changed it.
+Initially conceived as a recurring role, per casting director Jeanie Bacharach, Liza Colón-Zayas "was just so dynamite that they had her [stay]."